 So whats this all about I hear you ask, well over the years I’ve often been asked “How did this all start for you and why the website”?
 The following tale is my attempt to answer that question.
 As with all stories there’s a tapestry of threads that make up the path.
 There’s a little about me, a little on the 1970’s, our first colour television ( the catalyst), finally a little about this site, its forums and the journey.

-Like all good stories, where it all started.
-My story starts back in the 70’s, 1972/73 to be precise.
+Well like all good stories, where it all started.
+My story begins back in the 1970’s, 1972/73 to be precise.
 I was a 9/10 year old lad, I can’t be certain of the exact year but its certainly one of those two.
 For me the 1970’s was a magical decade, well it would be, everyone thinks their childhood decade was the best.
 After all life was simple for a kid, less so for the adults but our parents protect us from all that no matter what decade our childhood falls in.
 For those interested in my childhood take on the 70’s then read here.

 Setting The Context